InnovADR

 • Simplicity: Simple forms and algorithms designed to help parties save time and work cooperatively.

-InnovADR is a platform dedicated to facilitating amicable dispute resolution processes.
-It assists parties involved in disputes to organize and resolve them on a “no settlement, no fee” basis.
+InnovADR is a services provider and an online platform dedicated to facilitating amicable dispute resolution processes.
+It assists disputants in diagnosing, designing, implementing and even (if needed) financing their disputes on a “no settlement, no fee” basis.

-The ADR Facilitation and Investment Agreement is a framework guiding the resolution of disputes.
-It details the roles, responsibilities, and procedures for the parties involved, emphasizing efficiency and fairness in dispute resolution.
+InnovADR’s ADR Facilitation and Investment Agreement is a framework agreement for guiding the resolution of disputes.
+It suggests the roles, responsibilities, and procedures for the parties involved, emphasizing efficiency and fairness in dispute resolution.

-InnovADR’s Confidentiality & Security Policy ensures that all information provided on the platform is treated with the utmost care and discretion.
-They comply with GDPR, Swiss Data Protection laws and other relevant data protection laws, using secure AWS infrastructure in the European Union to store data.
+InnovADR’s Confidentiality & Security Policy ensures that all information provided on its platform is treated with the utmost care and discretion.
+Its systems comply with GDPR, Swiss Data Protection laws and other relevant data protection laws, using secure AWS infrastructure in Zurich, Switzerland to store all data on its platform.

 Yes, feedback is welcomed.
 Users can contact InnovADR via their official communication channels for any feedback, concerns, or complaints.

-InnovADR has a cap on the costs of Mediation, including the Mediator’s fees and any institutional fees, up to a specified maximum amount.
+InnovADR has a cap on the costs of any services it offers to ensure it is proportional and likely to save clients considerable fees.
+This includes a 1/3 cap as compared to the costs of going to trial, including the fees of any ADR neutrals, institutions, experts and counsel, up to a specified maximum amount.
 This cap is determined per case.
-In addition, InnovADR covers the ADR neutral(s) fees for a fixed capped amount per matter, irrespective of the settlement outcome.
+In addition, if its financing services are used, InnovADR covers the ADR neutral(s) fees for a fixed capped amount (maximum 1/3 of the anticipated costs of going to trial, as assessed by all of the disputants per matter), irrespective of the value of the dispute or the settlement’s outcome.

 InnovADR’s success fee is contingent on the case settling within eighteen months (usually within 3-6 months).
-It is based on a pre-agreed multiple of the capped amount, usually ranging between 4-10 times, and is capped at less than 33% of the estimated litigation or arbitration fees.
+For our advisory services (diagnosing or designining) or our implementation services (helping to appoint neutrals or put an appropriate process into effect) it is based on time subject to a cap, and can be based on a pre-agreed fee and a possible success fee.
+For our financing services, it is capped to 1/3 of multiple of the capped amount, usually ranging between 4-10 times, and is capped at less than 33% of the estimated litigation or arbitration fees.
 This fee structure is intended to generate significant savings for all parties involved.
+Our success fees are fundamentally designed to align our interests with those of all of the disputants.
+No success fee is due if there is no mutually satisfactory outcome for all of the parties involved.
+This is one of the ways in which InnovADR distinguishes itself as an independent and impartial services provided.

 InnovADR’s process design is underpinned by seven critical factors, collectively known as the “7 Key Drivers.”
 These drivers are essential in guiding the approach and ensuring effective dispute resolution: